Vintagemotors/Espanso-System-Wide-Autocorrect/README.md

 # Espanso-System-Wide-Autocorrect

+This project is an autocorrect dictionary for the open-source Text Expander, Espanso available here: https://github.com/espanso
+Please feel free to submit additional terms under pull requests.

 Instructions:

 1. Open the file in whatever text editor you prefer as long as it supports copying as raw text.
 (I use notepad++)